TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 will be overridden by the :code:`\T3docs\Examples\Xclass\NewRecordController` class, the latter being part of the :t3ext:`examples` extension.

-When XCLASSing a class that does not use namespaces, use that class' name in the declaration.
+When XCLASSing a class that does not use namespaces, use that class name in the declaration.